mariano/li3_doctrine2/README.md

 # Using DoctrineExtensions #

-If there is one tool I would recommend you checkout for your Doctrine models, that would be [DoctrineExtensions] [DoctrineExtesions].
+If there is one tool I would recommend you checkout for your Doctrine models, that would be [DoctrineExtensions] [DoctrineExtensions].
 It provides with a set of behavioral extensions to the Doctrine core that will simplify your development.